grro/openhab_pythonrule_engine/README.md

 # OpenHab python rule engine
 A python 3.x rule engine for OpenHAB.
 This rule engine allows defining rule by using python 3.x.

+**Please consider that the [OpenHAB username/password auhentication](https://www.openhab.org/docs/configuration/restdocs.html) (basic authentication) needs to be enabled in the org.openhab.restauth settings**

 To run this software you may use Docker or [PIP](https://realpython.com/what-is-pip/) package manager such as shown below